xtensor-stack/xtensor/docs/source/getting_started.rst

 Building with cmake
 -------------------

-A better alternative for building programs using *xtensor* is to use `cmake`, especially if you are developing for several platforms.
+A better alternative for building programs using *xtensor* is to use *Cmake*, especially if you are developing for several platforms.
 Assuming the following folder structure:

 .. code:: bash